Onychopterella: Description

 In O. kokomoensis, the preabdomen (body segments 1 to 6) was as long as it was wide, while the postabdomen (segments 7 to 12) was short and compact and gradually increased in length posteriorly.
 It was the only species with considerably large epimera (lateral "extensions" of the segment) in the pretelson (segment that preceded the tail).
 In O. pumilus, the preabdomen was wider than long, the fourth segment being the widest.
 The postabodmen was longer, decreasing in width more rapidly in the eighth and ninth segments than in the rest.
 The length of the segments gradually increased towards the telson (the posteriormost division of the body).
 The opisthosoma (abdomen) of O. augusti is known in more detail; the preabdomen was a little wider than long, with raised areas representing branchial (of the gills) chambers or respiratory tissue of the branchial tract.
 The postabdomen was short, and its segments gradually narrowed towards the telson.
 Each of the postabdominal segments had small epimera.
 The shape of the telson in O. kokomoensis was clavate (resembling a club), in O. pumilus it was styliform (pen-shaped) and in O. augusti it was lanceolate (lance-shaped).

-The walking legs (second to fifth pair of appendages or limbs) were generally undifferentiated, long, narrow and without spines except in the distal end.
+The walking legs (second to fifth pair of appendages or limbs) were generally undifferentiated, long, narrow and with spines only at their distal end except in the fifth pair, which was not spiniferous.
 The swimming legs (sixth pair of appendages) were inconspicuous, very narrow and ending in a very long spike-like ninth podomere (leg segment).
 The swimming legs of O. augusti were easily recognizable from the other species by the prolongation of the eighth podomere into two lateral projections (parts of the body that protrude) and by the curved shape and great length of the spike-like podomere.
 The body ornamentation of Onychopterella, composed of small pointed scales, was the same in all species.